featured image

 In this mode, you’ll get a nice smokey flavor in whatever you are cooking.

-Let the food stay in this mode for a bit before turning to higher temperatures to cook food until the desired doneness.
+Let the food stay in this mode before turning to higher temperatures to cook food until the desired doneness.
 This lengthens the cooking time while building up that smoke.

 But we recommend putting a water pan in the smoker chamber to help keep the meat moist during the whole smoking process.